ogarreche/XAI_metrics/README.md

 ![image](https://github.com/ogarreche/XAI_metrics/assets/55901425/fd90af3f-8a5d-4bb7-bfc1-74cf5a454402)

-The percentage of samples that are complete (i.e., with valid explanations) for each intrusion class using SHAP and LIME for RoEduNet-SIMARGL2021 dataset.
+TABLE 12:  The percentage of samples that are complete (i.e., with valid explanations) for each intrusion class using SHAP and LIME for RoEduNet-SIMARGL2021 dataset.

 ![image](https://github.com/ogarreche/XAI_metrics/assets/55901425/d3c5fd3b-6afa-4c03-9ce4-d5d3221400e4)

-he percentage of samples that are complete
-(i.e., with valid explanations) for each intrusion class using CICIDS-2017 dataset.
+TABLE 13: The percentage of samples that are complete (i.e., with valid explanations) for each intrusion class using CICIDS-2017 dataset.

 ![image](https://github.com/ogarreche/XAI_metrics/assets/55901425/0a7afa64-1841-44c4-932f-d5f5df1ec8e7)

-The percentage of samples that are complete for each class using NSL-KDD dataset.
+TABLE 14: The percentage of samples that are complete for each class using NSL-KDD dataset.

 ![image](https://github.com/ogarreche/XAI_metrics/assets/55901425/d203678e-ddb5-477a-9cfe-310ae4331944)

-The LIME analysis of completeness experiment on the DoS sample from RoEduNet-SIMARGL2021 dataset.
+FIGURE 14: The LIME analysis of completeness experiment on the DoS sample from RoEduNet-SIMARGL2021 dataset.
 In first quadrant, we show the original explanation.
 In second quadrant, we show it after the top feature is perturbed.
 In third